-The Monolith Problem
+01The Monolith Problem

 Every mobile application starts simple.
 A few screens, a handful of features, one team.
 Then growth happens.
 More features.
 More developers.
 More complexity.
-Before you know it, you have a monolithic codebase where:
+Before you know it.
+You have a monolithic codebase where:

 - Changing one feature breaks another